harrisonchiu/FMC-ND/README.md

 #### Data Adjustments
 Data was taken for 787-8 (B787-8 (502)eis v11) but **will be** adjusted for 787-9 (a slightly larger aircraft)\
+Factors determined by discussion and comparisons of the two planes\
 May be adjusted by after regression:
   - Climb rate (feet/sec) multiplied by a factor of `0.92`
   - Fuel burnt (kg) multiplied by a factor of `1.08`